Example of Shareholder ownership in a company:

 The owner of a share certificate can be a person or any registered entity.

-- Share certificate number (this must be unique)
+- share certificate number (this must be unique)

-- Name of the company
+- name of the company

-- Registration number of the company
+- registration number of the company

-- Number of shares issued
+- the number of shares issued